Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 A high accuracy on the training set but low accuracy on the validation set in the first architecture implies overfitting.
 Therefore, in a second step, I adjusted the architecture by including dropout.
 Here I choose several architectures: For example dropout layer after each activation function.
 But in the end the best validation accuracy results out of using dropout after fully connected-/Relu layers with a keep_prob value of 0.55.

+I choose the LeNet architecture because it is small in term of memory footprint and is made to recognize objects in images.

 ### Testing the Model on New Images